 Today, many IT departments are required to make business data available via wireless handheld devices like PDAs and smartphones.
 In the perfect world, all such devices would be trustworthy and free of malware.
-In reality, many are unmanaged and unsecured, ripe for mobile malware
+In reality, many are unmanaged and unsecured, ripe for mobile malware infection.
+How can businesses nip this potential problem in the bud, before it blossoms?

 Smartphone and PDA threats on the rise